ystia/yorc/rest/http_api.md

 ```

 This endpoint produces no content except in case of error.
-As deployment update is a premium feature, attempting to perform a deployment update
+As the ability to update a deployment is a premium feature, attempting to perform
-using the open source version of Yorc will return the error `409 Conflict`.
+a deployment update using the open source version of Yorc will return the error `409 Conflict`.

 ### List deployments <a name="list-deps"></a>